-[&]quot;Mortality" risk occurrence data for 2019 including estimations used are as follows:
+[&]quot;Mortality" risk occurrence data for 2020 including estimations used are as follows:

-When selecting a reinsurer, the Company considers their relative security.
-The security of the reinsurer is assessed from public rating information and from internal investigations.
+When selecting a reinsurer, the Company considers their credit quality The credit quality of the reinsurer is assessed from public rating information and from internal investigations.
 The current reinsurer has a Standard and Poor's rating of A, and an AM Best rating of A.